MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ReportingAdditionalActionTimeOut
-Remove specified number of minutes before a detection in the additional action state changes to the cleared state.
+Indicates that the cmdlet removes specified number of minutes before a detection in the additional action state changes to the cleared state.

 ```yaml
 Type: SwitchParameter